dannyduartemgs/Rob-Lucci/README.md

 # Rob-Lucci
-Rob Lucci skin for Bastian
+Rob Lucci from One Piece skin for Bastian

+There's a small visual bug in the lobby but in game looks fine.

 Requested by Felix Moses on discord: discord.com/channels/felixmos